 In my last post I mentioned the founder of Providence, Roger Williams.
 However he was not the first European to settle in Rhode Island.
 That title belongs to Rev. William Blaxton.

 William Blaxton was an Anglican Priest who was frustrated with the established Church of England.
 This resulted in him leaving England and serving as chaplain on an expedition to Massachusetts in 1623.
 When the expedition returned home in 1625, Blaxton stayed behind and settled on a peninsula the Native Americans called Shawmut, known today as Boston.
-There he lived the solitary life of a hermit for the next three to four years.
-It’s hard not to admire him, as it must have taken great courage and faith to live alone in an unknown land among an unknown people.
+There he lived the life of a hermit, probably with a servant or two, for the next three to four years.
+It’s hard not to admire him, as it must have taken great courage and faith to live in an unknown land among an unknown people.

 In 1635, about 35 miles south of Boston, on a hill overlooking a bend on the Blackstone River, he built his new house.
 Then, it was still a wilderness known as the Attleboro Gore but today we call this area Lonsdale, part of the larger town of Cumberland, Rhode Island.
-Back then it was still part of Rehoboth which was in turn part of the Massachusetts Bay Colony.
 It wasn’t until a year later in 1636, Roger Williams and his followers arrived a few miles downstream and settled in Providence.